igorwojda/kotlin-coding-challenges/misc/wiki/adding_new_puzzle.md

 # Adding new puzzle

-1. Copy all files from [Puzzle template folder](../template/puzzlename) into new puzzle folder
+Copy all files from [Puzzle template folder](../template/puzzlename) into new puzzle folder and update files accordingly:

+1. `PuzzleName.md`
+   1. Update description
+2. `Puzzle.kt` file and change the name of the test
+   1. Rename test class
-2. Add puzzle description in the `PuzzleName.md` file
+   2. add puzzle test
-3. Add puzzle test and body of the class/function where puzzle should be solved into `Puzzle.kt` file
+   3. and body of the class/function where puzzle will be should
+3. `PuzzleSolution.kt`
-4. Add solution to `PuzzleSolution.kt` file
+   4. Add solution
-5. Add link for the new puzzle to [README.md](../../README.md) file
+4. Add link for the new puzzle to [README.md](../../README.md) file
+5. Create PR